Rosalina121/krem-bun/README.md

 ## Short intro
 This is basically a webapp + server.
 Overlays are written in React + Vite (+ Tailwind etc.).
 Backend is Bun, for fun.
+Hardcoded to fit 1080p specifically.

 This does not include things like music visualizer, or VNyan camera feed, or screen capture.
 These are done in OBS.
 This is basically for chat, follows, some stream controls and style.